top of page

 13. Don't be lacking faith in yourself - or your writing.
 As a writer, you will have to make hard editing/rewriting choices.

-14. "YOU MAY DISPENSE WITH THE PLEASANTRIES, COMMANDER.
+15. "YOU MAY DISPENSE WITH THE PLEASANTRIES, COMMANDER.
 I'M HERE TO PUT YOU BACK ON SCHEDULE." - A quote writers may use on themselves when they may find themselves too distracted.
 Write every day.
 Wheter a little, or a lot, the most important thing is to be consistent.
+Print this quote, frame it, and hang it on the wall.

 Comments